dawson-do/dawson-do.github.io/about.markdown

 ---
 ### Hey, Dawson here.

 I'm currently pursuing a PhD in Transportation Engineering at the University of California, Berkeley.
 My research focuses on 2D traffic flow models based on partial differential equations.
 I also like to study the numerical methods used to solve these models.
+Read more about my research [here](/research/).

 I completed a Master's of Science in Transportation Engineering in 2021, also at Berkeley.
 Before that, I graduated from the University of Maryland, College Park with a double degree: a BS in Mathematics and a BS in Civil & Environmental Engineering.

 Here’s my [CV](assets/dawsonDo_CV_grad.pdf).